Translated using DeepL

 Internship

-In the Cybersecurity degree program, students complete a mandatory internship of 12 weeks/480 hours in one semester.
+In the Cybersecurity degree program, students complete a mandatory internship of 12 weeks/480 hours.
 The internship is designed to expose students to the real-world aspects of operating secure systems and to learn how to work in multidisciplinary teams.

 More about the internship course